gatlin26/nano-banana/replit.md

 # Overview

 Nano Banana is a modern full-stack web application for AI-powered image editing and generation.
 The platform allows users to transform images using natural language prompts, leveraging the Nano Banana AI model which specializes in character consistency and scene preservation.
-Built with a React frontend and Express backend, the application provides an intuitive interface for uploading images, describing desired transformations, and generating high-quality results.
+Built with Next.js 15 using App Router, the application provides an intuitive interface for uploading images, describing desired transformations, and generating high-quality results.

+## Recent Changes (August 14, 2025)
+- **Architecture Migration**: Converted from Express/Vite setup to Next.js 15 with App Router
+- **Directory Structure**: Removed client/ and server/ directories, consolidated into Next.js app/ directory
+- **Configuration**: Updated next.config.js to use ES module syntax (export default)
+- **Component Structure**: Moved components to root components/ directory with existing UI components

 # User Preferences